thalim-glam/WD_Scheduler5/README.md

 ## User Story

 ```
-AS A coding boot camp student
+AS AN employee with a busy schedule
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT to add important events to a daily planner
-SO THAT I can gauge my progress compared to my peers
+SO THAT I can manage my time effectively
 ```

 ## Acceptance Criteria

 ```
-GIVEN I am taking a code quiz
+GIVEN I am using a daily planner to create a schedule
-WHEN I click the start button
+WHEN I open the planner
-THEN a timer starts and I am presented with a question
+THEN the current day is displayed at the top of the calendar
-WHEN I answer a question
+WHEN I scroll down
-THEN I am presented with another question
+THEN I am presented with time blocks for standard business hours of 9am to 5pm
-WHEN I answer a question incorrectly
+WHEN I view the time blocks for that day
-THEN time is subtracted from the clock
+THEN each time block is color-coded to indicate whether it is in the past, present, or future
-WHEN all questions are answered or the timer reaches 0
+WHEN I click into a time block
+THEN I can enter an event
+WHEN I click the save button for that time block
-THEN the game is over
+THEN the text for that event is saved in local storage
-WHEN the game is over
+WHEN I refresh the page
-THEN I can save my initials and score
+THEN the saved events persist

 ```
 ## License